bencammett/ML_project_Comp2/README.md

 # ML_project_Comp2

-So far: back-up for files from google collab
+So far: back-up for files